e-dong/BattleshipJS/README.md

 * There are 3 ships:
   * Aircraft Carrier(A): 5 spaces
   * Battleship(B): 4 spaces
-  * Submarine(S): 3 spaces long
+  * Submarine(S): 3 spaces
 * These ships can be placed horizontally or vertically, and cannot overlap.
 ### Taking Turns
 1. After Player 2 has entered his/her name and ship arrangement
 2. Player 1's turn begins.
+The top grid represents the space where your opponent placed the ships.
+The bottom grid represents the ships that you placed.
+Click a space on the top grid to fire a shot.
+You will be notified of a hit/miss.
+3. Click "End Turn" and pass to the other player
+4. Repeat steps 2 & 3 for Player 2

+Players will keep taking turns until one of them loses all their ships.
 ## Screenshot
 ![alt text](screenshot.png "battleship_screenshot")